-Abstract: Various biological and socio-economic aspects are increased for the decrement of poultry population in Ethiopia.
-An infectious bursal disease is among the serious diseases of poultry.
-It causes a great loss in backyard chickens.
-This study was conducted with the aim of detection of infectious bursal disease viruses from unvaccinated chickens and determination of the antibody level from vaccinated chickens in Harar, DireDawa towns Ethiopia.
-A total of 384 serums; and 80 bursal tissue samples were collected and tested using enzyme linked immnosorbent assay for antibody level determination; and RT PCR tests for detection of the virus.
-The result showed that the overall population with protective antibody level of vaccinated chicken optical density value >= 0.306 was 57.3% ranging from 55.8% and 42.6 % in Harar and DireDawa town respectively and the significant difference between the study areas was found (p < 0.05) ($x^2 = 14.67$).
-Out of 80 bursa tissues diagnosed, 81% were detected by RT-PCR.
+Abstract: An infectious bursal disease is among the serious diseases of poultry.
+It causes a great loss in backyard chickens in Ethiopia.
+This study was conducted with the aim of detection of infectious bursal disease viruses from unvaccinated chickens and determination of the antibody level from vaccinated chickens in Harar, DireDawa towns Ethiopia. out of 464 samples; 384 serum samples were tested using enzyme linked immnosorbent assay (ELISA) for antibody level determination; and 80 bursal tissue samples were tested using Reverse transcriptase polymerase chain reaction (RT PCR) for virus detection.
+The results showed that the overall population with protective antibody level of vaccinated chicken optical density value >= 0.306 was 57.3% ranging from 55.8% and 42.6 % in Harar and DireDawa town and insignificant difference between the study areas was found (p < 0.05) ( $\chi^2$ = 14.67).
+Viral RNA was extracted from 80 bursal samples for the detection of IBDV genome by RT-PCR using IBDV specific primers.
+Out of the 80 bursal samples, 65 samples were positive for the detection of IBD viral genome.
 Therefore, this study showed that the overall population with protective antibody level of vaccinated chicken was unsatisfactory as almost half of the birds had antibody titer below the standard level and because of this, the overall percentage was not met 70% and above, this indicate that the chicken were relatively susceptibility to the infection.
 However, in unvaccinated chickens higher percentage of virus was detected, this indicated that the disease is widely distributed in the study areas.
 Finally, based on the findings of the study, important conclusion was made to tackle the problems resulting from the diseases in the study areas.

-Key word: Antibody Level • Chicken • Enzyme Linked Immune Sorbent Assay • Infectious Bursal Disease • RT PCR
+Key words:Antibody Level • Chicken • Enzyme Linked Immune Sorbent Assay • Infectious Bursal Disease • RT PCR